The girl who cried at the gun range:

 Then day 3 happened.
 I woke up stupid sore, tired, and just drained.
 I felt raw emotionally too, which surprised me.
 I’ve had two babies naturally and ran a tough mudder obstacle course.
 I know a little about pushing yourself to accomplish a task.
 But this class left me emotional, vulnerable, and exposed the holes in my training that I didn’t now know was there.
 I was embarrassed because of all that, on top of everything else.

 Then we hit the plate racks.
 We did these drills with our pistols.
 I went into this drill somewhat confident because I teach pistol techniques 95% of the time.
 I teach concealed carry.
 This is my jam, yo!
 And…….
 I sucked miserably.
-While part of me blames the gun (I know I know ridiculous), most of me blames me lack of practice.
+While part of me blames the gun (I know I know ridiculous), most of me blames my lack of practice.
 My Glock 19 (gen 4) with Surefire X300 was failing me, or rather I was failing it.
 It was basic handgun marksmanship at 20-25 yards on a 6” steel plate.
 I tried my best, in my tired, sore, exhausted stupor, and I failed.
 I had to take a break and take a walk so I wouldn’t lose my shiitake mushrooms in front of 8 other dudes.
 It didn’t help.
 My husband noticed my emotion and tried to talk to me on the hike back to the main range and I essentially had to give him the “don’t talk to me or I’m gonna ugly cry all over this GUN RANGE” hand.
-He was frustrated that he couldn’t help me in that moment, but I know if I started crying that I wouldn’t be able to stop.
+He was frustrated that he couldn’t help me at that moment, but I know if I started crying that I wouldn’t be able to stop.
 I was that raw, that tired, that emotionally spent, that vulnerable, and that embarrassed by how much I felt that I sucked.
 I was able to wipe away the hot, angry tears before we made it back up to the rifle range.

 Our next endeavor was affectionally called the trail of tears.
 It was a 1500-meter hike (approximately 1000-meter elevation) with shooting stations of steel targets from 200-300 meters away.
 I can’t even describe the difficulty here.
 But we made it down to the end of the day and I cried on the way back to the hotel, where I cried some more!